NytroRST/ShellcodeCompiler/README.md

 5. Run mkdir build and cd build commands
 6. Run ..\nmake-lib.bat command
 7. Copy the resulted lib file from keystone-src\build\llvm\lib\keystone.lib to ShellcodeCompiler\Keystone\keystone.lib

-All these limitations will be fixed as soon as possible.
-However, many other limitations will exist.
-This is an Alpha version.
-Please report any bugs or suggestions.

 # Author